top of page

-My training emphasized both experimental design and computational analysis, including multilevel modeling, psychometrics, and longitudinal methods.
+This training emphasized experimental design, causal inference, and computational analysis, including multilevel and longitudinal modeling, psychometrics, and advanced behavioral analytics.

 EDUCATION